TianYutong036/gp64/README.md

 - the system will provide statistical report of users’ financial state (e.g. monthly income and expenses, percentage of food expenses, etc.);
 - the accounting system allows budget setting.
 When expenses reach the budget, there will be an alert from the system.
 - the system could analyze users’ financial situation by calculating certain ratios to evaluate and give advice accordingly.
 - the system allows different users keep their accounts by requesting users to enter passwords to log in their own account.
+After logging in, user can input certain filename to import records. (the default one is named "source.txt".)
 ## problem setting
 **The system includes two main files:**
 - A file records personal financial information(balance);